 The Fixings: Dates are the key ingredient behind this Half Baked Harvest recipe, which sweetens these cookie bars and binds its other inclusions—like old-fashioned oats, plain quinoa, and dark chocolate—together.
 Don't forget to top it all with sea salt, too.

 Helpful Tip: "Roasted cashews are kind of my secret ingredient," recipe creator Tieghan says.
 "They do have to be roasted, though, so no swapping there.
 Their flavor is awesome, and they grind up to a smooth paste perfectly."

 The Fixings: If you're the type of person who waits all year to purchase mint cookies from the Girl Scouts, it's probably time to learn how to make your own so you can eat them whenever the craving strikes.
 This no-bake option from The Spruce Eats features Andes candies, peppermint extract, and chocolate chips, as well as some help from a microwave.

 Helpful Tip: "Feel free to use whatever type of chocolate wafer cookies you prefer," Linda of The Spruce Eats says.
 "Note that there are wafers out there that have a chocolate-mint flavor to them.
 That's what we used, and boy were they a spectacular treat!"

 Dark Chocolate Tahini Cookies

-The Fixings: This recipe from A Couple Cooks has the quality of looking like you worked real hard in the kitchen, but really, it took no more than 30 minutes to put them together.
-Tahini, coconut oil, maple syrup, and cinnamon are just a few of the decadent ingredients in one cookie, which are formed in cupcake liners and frozen for 20 minutes.
+The Fixings: This recipe from A Couple Cooks looks like you worked really hard in the kitchen, but really, it took no more than 30 minutes to put them together.
+Tahini, coconut oil, maple syrup, and cinnamon are just a few of the decadent ingredients in these cookies, which are formed in cupcake liners and frozen for 20 minutes.

 White Chocolate Macadamia Nut Cookies